October 5, 2017

 Siffan Rahman is a Program Manager at Somerset West Community Health Centre who oversees the activities of the Ottawa Newcomer Health Centre, which serves and advocates for immigrants and refugees in different capacities.
 She sits on the Ottawa Local Immigration Partnership’s Health and Wellbeing Sector Table and co-chairs a working group striving to increase access to mental health services for immigrants and refugees.
 Siffan is a member of the Board of Directors of the Canadian Association of Community Health Centres and co-chairs its Newcomer Health working group.
 She also sits on the advisory committee of Connecting Ottawa.
 Siffan has a B.Sc. in Psychology and is currently enrolled in the Masters of Health Administration program at University of Ottawa.

 Note: Funding for the series was provided by the Public Health Agency of Canada.
-The opinions expressed are those of the speaker(s) and do not necessarily reflect the official views of the Public Health Agency of Canada or NCCID.
+The opinions expressed are those of the speaker(s) and do not necessarily reflect the official views of the Public Health Agency of Canada or the host organization, National Collaborating Centre for Infectious Disease (NCCID).